IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 #### Calculate NDVI and create buffer
 A common practice in remote sensing to estimate the AGB is using a Sentinel-2 (or drone raster) derived vegetation index, the NDVI, as a predictor.
 Therefore, we need to calculate this index and convert it to a raster layer.
 Then, a 10 m buffer around the sample points will be created in order to extract later the mean values of the pixels.

+#### Zonal statistics
+Each vegetation index band will be read as as an numerical raster array in order to perform later zonal statistics of selected pixels and we combine through a new column with our ground truth AGB values from the 'samples' data frame

 In this exercise we will investigate the relation of vegetation indices to above-ground biomass values over study area.
 We will perform multi-linear and random forest machine learning regression models in order to predict the AGB values based on vegetation indices as predictors.